 So what are those features?
 The apps on the Apple Watch tend to provide you with accurate distances to the front, the middle, and the back of greens, as well as information about key hazards and yardages.

 You’ll also be able to see an eagle eye view of every hole, track your scores, and track statistics (such as the greens in regulation, and putting).

-Some golf watches don’t even have all of those features (detailed views of the green, for example), unless you’re willing to pay for the priciest ones.
+Some cheap golf watches don’t even have all of those features (detailed views of the green, for example), unless you’re willing to pay for the priciest ones.

 The Apple Watch Golf Apps vs The Garmin S60

 So, we’ve established that the golf apps available on the Apple Watch often boast more features than the mid-range golf watches but how do they stack up against one of the most highly regarded golf watches on the market, the Garmin S60?

 There are certainly some advantages to the Garmin S60 over apps for the Apple Watch, the main one being that, unlike with the Apple Watch, you won’t have to keep checking your phone throughout the game.

 All of the information is displayed on the watch itself.
 They also tend to be a little more user-friendly than the apps for the Apple Watch.